KatherineMichel/portfolio/doc/2024-recap.md

 I went to an Ikea for the first time, and it was a wild experience!

 I wanted to try out the Söderhamn sofa.
-It's modular, washable, pretty comfortable, and can be informally made into a sleeper.
-One three-section sofa can be made into a two-section sofa and separate chaise lounge or chair with an ottoman.
+It's modular, washable, pretty comfortable, and can be informally converted into a sleeper.
+One three-section sofa can be a two-section sofa and separate chaise lounge or chair with an ottoman.
 I like the Tonerud Gray.

 ![](2024-recap-images/soderhamn-couch.jpg)
 Söderhamn sofa with an ottoman and chaise lounge